Details: Hathersage Walk via Grindleford (6 miles)

 This is part of the National Trust estate at Longshaw.
 The path continues straight ahead, all the time keeping the River Derwent to your right.
 This beautiful deciduous wood is home to a wide variety of wildlife and makes a great spot for a picnic or a rest stop.
 Watch out for dippers and wagtails on the river.

 Emerge from Coppice Wood into another field and walk straight on, still keeping the river to your right.
 Continue through a wide gap in a stone wall into the next field and follow the well-trodden path on a slight diagonal to the left, heading a little away from the river.
 At the entrance to the next field you will cross a small stream via an open bridge.
-At this point the River Derwent is a short distance away to your right.
-Continue straight on through the wide field on the path, which meets up with the river again shortly before emerging at a gate on to the B6521.
+Follow the route of the river to your right and continue following the well-marked path around the edge of the field, before emerging at a gate beside houses on to the B6521.

 Cross the road here and turn left, heading slightly uphill on the footpath.
 Directly opposite is the Grindleford Shop and Café, located in St Helen’s Church.